Kart racing: Transmission

 Karts do not have a differential.
 The lack of a differential means that one rear tire must slide while cornering.
 This is achieved by designing the chassis so that the inside rear tire lifts up slightly when the kart turns the corner.
 This allows the tire to lose some of its grip and slide or lift off the ground completely.

 Power is transmitted from the engine to the rear axle by a chain.
 Both engine and axle sprockets are removable.
 Their ratio must be adapted to the track configuration to obtain the most performance from the engine.

 In the early days, karts were direct drive, requiring push starts.
 The inconvenience of that configuration led to the centrifugal clutch for the club level classes.
 Dry centrifugal clutches are now used in many categories; Rotax Max is one example.
 They have become the norm as the top international classes have switched to 125 cc clutch-equipped engines as of January 2007.

 Tires

 Wheels and tires are much smaller than those used on a normal car.
 Wheels are made of magnesium alloy, aluminum, or composite materials.
 Tires can support cornering forces in excess of 2 g (20 m/s²), depending on chassis, engine, and motor setup.
-Some car tire manufacturers, such as Bridgestone, Dunlop, and Maxxis make tires for karts.
+Some car tire manufacturers, such as MG Bridgestone, Dunlop, and Maxxis make tires for karts.
 There are also specific kart tire manufacturers, which include MG, Vega, MOJO, LeCont, Cobra, Hoosier and Burris.

 Similarly to other motorsports, kart tires have different types for use appropriate to track conditions: